Narrow wavelength 311 nm UVB phototherapy. Narrow wave phototherapy. Devices for home narrowband phototherapy and the use of additional products

-Vladimirov V. V. et al. (2) evaluated the therapeutic efficacy of narrow wavelength UVB therapy for psoriasis.
-The procedures were carried out on UV-7001K and UV-1000K units (Waldmann Medicintechnik, Germany) with F85/100W - TL01 lamps, giving an emission spectrum of 310-315 nm with a maximum emission at a wavelength of 311 nm.
-Studies have shown that clinical cure with PUVA is observed in 96% of cases, while with UVB therapy at 311 nm - in 80-83%.
-However, in terms of tolerability and safety, narrow-wave UVB 311 nm therapy is superior to PUVA, and in this regard, narrow-wave UVB 311 nm radiation with a frequency of visits 3 times a week was recommended as the safest and most effective modern treatment option for chronic plaque psoriasis.
-Thus, in terms of efficiency, the method of narrow-wavelength UVB therapy 311 nm with the Dermalight RU device is comparable to the methods of UV therapy used, but is devoid of side effects.
-The method is mobile, can be used at home under the supervision of a physician.
-At present, the method is widely used for the treatment of psoriasis and a number of other diseases in the Venera Center polyclinic, the results of the observations will be published.
+Vladimirov V.V. et al. (2) assessed the therapeutic efficacy of narrow-wave UVB therapy for psoriasis.
+The procedures were carried out on UV-7001K and UV-1000K units (Waldmann Meditsintechnik, Germany) with F85/100W - TL01 lamps, giving a radiation spectrum of 310-315 nm with a maximum radiation at a wavelength of 311 nm.
+Studies have shown that clinical cure with PUVA is observed in 96% of cases, while with UVB therapy 311 nm - in 80-83%.
+However, in terms of tolerability and safety, narrow-wave UVB therapy 311 nm is superior to PUVA, and therefore, narrow-wave UVB 311 nm radiation with a frequency of visits 3 times a week was recommended as the safest and most effective modern option for the treatment of chronic plaque psoriasis.
+Thus, in terms of effectiveness, the method of narrow-wave UVB therapy with 311 nm using the Dermalight RU device is comparable to the methods of UVB therapy used, but is free of side effects.
+The method is mobile and can be used at home under the supervision of a doctor.
+Currently, the method is widely used for the treatment of psoriasis and a number of other diseases in the Venus Center clinic; the results of observations will be published.

 2. Vladimirov V.V., Menshikova L.V., Cheremukhina I.G., Vladimirova V.V., Kuryanova O.N., Vladimirova E.V.
-Bulletin of Dermatology and Venereology, 2004.4, 29-32)
+Treatment of patients with psoriasis with narrow-spectrum ultraviolet medium-wave phototherapy 311 nm.
+Bulletin of Dermatology and Venereology, 2004,4, 29-32)

-3. Vladimirov V. V., Panichkina G. S., Molchanova T. V., Zakharova O. Yu.
-Immediate and long-term results of treatment of patients with psoriasis by selective phototherapy.
+3. Vladimirov V.V., Panichkina G.S., Molchanova T.V., Zakharova O.Yu.
+Short-term and long-term results of treatment of patients with psoriasis using selective phototherapy.
 Bulletin of Dermatology and Venereology, 1985, 2, 34-36.

 4. Ettler K., Vaicova M., Nozickova M. Our experience with UVB 311 nm phototherapy in psoriasis and parapsoriasis.
 Proc.
 11th Congress of the European Academy of Dermatology and Venereology 2002.

-5. Gupta G., Long J., Tillman D. M. Th e efficacy of narrowband ultraviolet in phototherapy in psoriasis using objective and subjective outcome measures.
+5. Gupta G., Long J., Tillman D. M. Th e effi cacy of narrowband ultraviolet in phototherapy in psoriasis using objective and subjective outcome measures.
 Br.
-J. Dermatol 1999 May; 140(5):887-90.
+J Dermatol 1999 May; 140 (5):887-90.

-6. Storbeck K., Holzle E., Schurer N., Lehmann P., Plewig G. Narrow-band UVB (311 nm) conventional versus broadband UVB with and without dithranol in phototherapy for psoriasis.
+6. Storbeck K., Holzle E., Schurer N., Lehmann P., Plewig G. Narrow-band UVB (311 nm) versus conventional broadband UVB with and without dithranol in phototherapy for psoriasis.
 J. Am.
 Acad.
 Dermatol.
-Feb 1993; 28 (2pt 1):227-31.
+1993 Feb; 28 (2 pt 1):227-31.

-7. Walters I. B., Burack L. H., Coven T. R., Gilleaudeau p., Krueger J. G. Suberythemogenic narrow-band UVB is markedly more eff ective than conventional UVB in treatment of psoriasis vulgaris.
+7. Walters I. B., Burack L. H., Coven T. R., Gilleaudeau P., Krueger J. G. Suberythemogenic narrow-band UVB is markedly more effective than conventional UVB in the treatment of psoriasis vulgaris.
 J. Am.
 Acad.
 Dermatol.
 1999 Jun; 40 (6 Pt 1): 893-900.

 8. Ozawa M., Ferenczi K., Kikuchi T., Cardinale I., Austin L. M., Coven T. R., Burack L. H., Krueger J. G. 312-nanometer ultraviolet B light (narrow0band UVB) induces apoptosis of T cells within psoriatic lesions.
 J. Exp.
 Med.
-1999 Feb 15; 189(4):711-8.
+1999 Feb 15; 189 (4):711-8.

-The method of narrow-spectrum phototherapy has been the "gold standard" for the treatment of dermatological diseases for 20 years, such as: psoriasis, atopic dermatitis, neurodermatitis, parapsoriasis, eczema, seborrheic dermatitis, itching, alopecia areata.
-Since ancient times, people have paid attention to the healing effect of solar radiation on the skin.
+The method of narrow-spectrum phototherapy has been the “gold standard” for the treatment of dermatological diseases for 20 years, such as: psoriasis, atopic dermatitis, neurodermatitis, parapsoriasis, eczema, seborrheic dermatitis, itching, alopecia areata.
+Since ancient times, people have paid attention to the healing effects of solar radiation on the skin.

 UVB 311nm - safe phototherapy

-• Narrow spectrum phototherapy at 311 nm causes fewer side effects than PUVA therapy and selective phototherapy (skin redness, skin itching, pigmentation disorders).
+• Narrow spectrum phototherapy 311 nm causes fewer side effects than PUVA therapy and selective phototherapy (skin redness, skin itching, pigmentation disorders).

-Abroad, 311 nm narrow spectrum phototherapy has almost completely replaced selective phototherapy
+· Abroad, narrow spectrum phototherapy 311 nm has almost completely replaced selective phototherapy

-Narrow spectrum phototherapy 311 nm, efficiency:
+Narrow spectrum phototherapy 311 nm, effectiveness:

 Narrow spectrum phototherapy 311 nm, mechanism of action: